Room-temperature quantification of $^{14}$CO$_{2}$ below the natural abundance with two-color cavity ring-down spectroscopy

 These results exceed requirements for most biological and biomedical $^{14}$C-tracer experiments.
-However, as is evident by the measurement precision demonstrated at $5\permil$ of the natural abundance, there is room for improving the 2C-CRDS measurement accuracy of $^{14}$CO$_{2}$.
+However, as is evident by the 2C-CRDS precision with the cavity under vacuum (equivalent to $7\permil$ of the natural abundance, see supporting information), there is room for improving the 2C-CRDS measurement accuracy of $^{14}$CO$_{2}$.
 We determine precision from Allan deviation analysis that provides information about the stability of the 2C-CRDS signal during a single measurement.
 Accuracy is obtained from the mean absolute error of a linear fit to multiple sample types measured over a period of weeks.
-Factors that are contributing to the discrepancy between the demonstrated accuracy (91 ppq) and precision (6 ppq) are discussed, and spectroscopic strategies for overcoming this difference are presented.
+Factors that are contributing to the discrepancy between the demonstrated accuracy (91 ppq) and precision (33 ppq) are discussed, and spectroscopic strategies for overcoming this difference are presented.
 Improvements that bring the accuracy into line with the demonstrated precision would allow 2C-CRDS to address more demanding applications such as field measurements of fossil fuel emissions.
 This could transform existing \textquotedblleft top-down\textquotedblright{} atmospheric CO$_{2}$ monitoring systems to constrain \textquotedblleft bottom-up\textquotedblright{} estimates of fossil fuel emissions, provide stakeholders with time and space resolved emissions data of both natural and fossil fuel derived CO$_{2}$, and create a platform of accountability and trust for national emission reduction commitments.